fortrabbit/docs/12.dev-tips/reducing-hosting-costs.md

 ---
-reviewed:  2023-07-30 10:00:27
+reviewed: 2023-08-01 18:05:03
 title:    Reducing hosting costs
 excerpt:  Review and remove
 lead:     We want you to succeed with your online business here on fortrabbit.
-This article helps you reviewing and cutting down your cloud costs.
+This article helps you reviewing and cutting down your cloud hosting costs.
 head:
   meta:
     - name: 'keywords'